Carrollton Paternity Lawyer

 - The father and the mother write the father’s name on the child’s birth certificate.

 If paternity is doubted, the mother or father may contest paternity by petitioning the court for a paternity determination.
 DNA testing has made this process much easier, requiring genetic samples from the mother, father and child be sent to a laboratory for genetic testing.
-The lawyers at Malik & Associates PLLC can help you through the process of contesting paternity.
+The paternity lawyers at Malik & Associates PLLC can help you through the contesting process.

 Need Professional Help?
 Talk to an Attorney Today

-If you need high quality legal services regarding establishing or contesting paternity, contact an experienced family law attorney at Malik & Associates, PLLC, right away.
+If you need high quality legal services regarding establishing or contesting paternity, contact an experienced attorney at Malik & Associates, PLLC, right away.